-It is my pleasure to invite you to attend the 2010 Annual Meeting of Stockholders of FMC Technologies, Inc., which will be held at the time and place noted above.
+It is my pleasure to invite you to attend the 2011 Annual Meeting of Stockholders of FMC Technologies, Inc., which will be held at the time and place noted above.
 At the meeting, we will ask our stockholders to:

-- Re-elect three directors, Dr. Thorleif Enger, Claire S. Farley and Joseph H. Netherland, each for a term of three years (page 4); - Ratify the appointment of KPMG LLP as independent registered public accounting firm for the Company for 2010 (page 53); - Consider and vote on one stockholder proposal (page 54); and - Vote on any other business properly brought before the meeting.
+- Re-elect four directors, C. Maury Devine, John T. Gremp, Thomas M. Hamilton and Richard A. Pattarozzi, each for a term of three years (page 5); - Ratify the appointment of KPMG LLP as independent registered public accounting firm for the Company for 2011 (page 59); - Hold an advisory vote on the Company's 2010 Executive Compensation Program (page 60); - Hold an advisory vote on the frequency of the vote on the Company's Executive Compensation Program (page 61); - Amend our Amended and Restated Certificate of Incorporation to increase the number of authorized shares of common stock from 300 million shares to 600 million shares (page 62); and - Vote on any other business properly brought before the meeting.

 Please refer to the accompanying Proxy Statement for additional information about the matters to be considered at the meeting.
-You may vote at the meeting if you were a stockholder of record on March 12, 2010.
+You may vote at the meeting if you were a stockholder of record on March 11, 2011.

-MANAGEMENT RECOMMENDS A VOTE FOR THE RE-ELECTION OF EACH OF THE NOMINEES FOR DIRECTOR, FOR THE RATIFICATION OF THE APPOINTMENT OF KPMG LLP AS INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE COMPANY FOR 2010 AND AGAINST THE SHAREHOLDER PROPOSAL.
+THE BOARD RECOMMENDS A VOTE FOR THE RE-ELECTION OF EACH OF THE NOMINEES FOR DIRECTOR, FOR THE RATIFICATION OF THE APPOINTMENT OF KPMG LLP AS THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE COMPANY FOR 2011, FOR THE APPROVAL OF THE COMPANY'S 2010 EXECUTIVE COMPENSATION PROGRAM, THAT STOCKHOLDERS' VOTE ON THE COMPANY'S EXECUTIVE COMPENSATION PROGRAM EVERY THIRD YEAR AND FOR THE BOARD'S PROPOSAL TO AMEND OUR AMENDED AND RESTATED CERTIFICATE OF INCORPORATION TO INCREASE THE NUMBER OF AUTHORIZED SHARES OF COMMON STOCK FROM 300 MILLION SHARES TO 600 MILLION SHARES.

-Because of a change in the New York Stock Exchange rules, we note that, unlike at previous annual meetings, your broker will NOT be able to vote your shares with respect to the election of directors if you have not provided specific directions.
+Because of a change in the New York Stock Exchange rules, we note that, unlike at previous annual meetings, your broker will NOT be able to vote your shares with respect to the election of directors, the two items relating to executive compensation or the amendment of our Certificate of Incorporation if you have not provided specific directions.
 As such, we strongly encourage you to submit your proxy card and exercise your right to vote as a stockholder.
 Your vote is important.
 To be sure that your vote counts, and to assure a quorum, please submit your vote promptly whether or not you plan to attend the meeting.
-You can revoke a proxy prior to its exercise at the meeting by following the instructions in the accompanying Proxy Statement.